Techoplite/Axess/README.md

 #### Changing answer given after submit.

-A student can change an answer give at any time before clicking on the red `finish assessment` button by simply navigating between the question numbers.
+A student can change an answer given at any time before clicking on the red `finish assessment` button by simply navigating between the question numbers.

 ![](change-answer.gif)